-Fukushima nuclear disaster: Japan to release treated water this week
+Fukushima nuclear disaster: Japan to release treated water in 48 hours

 Japan has been collecting and storing the contaminated water in tanks for more than a decade, but space is running out.

-The 2011 tsunami, triggered by a magnitude 9.0 earthquake, is regarded as the world's worst nuclear disaster since Chernobyl.
+In 2011, a tsunami triggered by a magnitude 9.0 earthquake flooded three reactors of the Fukushima Daiichi Nuclear Power Plant.
+The event is regarded as the world's worst nuclear disaster since Chernobyl.

-Shortly after, authorities set up an exclusion zone which kept getting expanded as radiation leaked from the plant, forcing more than 150,000 people to evacuate from the area.
+Shortly after, authorities set up an exclusion zone which continued to be expanded as radiation leaked from the plant, forcing more than 150,000 people to evacuate from the area.

 The plan to release water from the plant has caused alarm across Asia and the Pacific since it was approved by the Japanese government two years ago.

-It had been signed off by the UN's nuclear watchdog, which concluded that the impact on people and the environment would be negligible, but fishermen in the region still fear that discharging the treated water will tarnish the reputation of their catch and affect their livelihoods.
+It was signed off by the UN's nuclear watchdog in July, with authorities concluding the impact on people and the environment would be negligible.

+But many people, including fishermen in the region, fear that discharging the treated water will affect their livelihoods.

+A crowd of protesters in Tokyo on Tuesday also staged a rally outside the official prime minister's residence, urging the government to stop the release.

-Tepco has been filtering the water to remove more than 60 radioactive substances but the water will not be entirely radiation-free as it will still contain tritium and carbon-14, radioactive isotopes of hydrogen and carbon respectively that cannot be easily removed from water.
+Plant operators Tepco have been filtering the water to remove more than 60 radioactive substances but the water will not be entirely radiation-free as it will still contain tritium and carbon-14- radioactive isotopes of hydrogen and carbon that cannot be easily removed from water.

 But experts believe they are not a danger unless consumed in large quantities, because they emit very low levels of radiation.

+Tokyo has previously said the water that will be released into the Pacific Ocean, which has been mixed with seawater, has tritium and carbon 14 levels that meet safety standards.

+Nuclear plants around the world regularly release waste water with tritium levels above that of the treated water from Fukushima.

-The plan has caused uproar in neighbouring countries, with China the most vocal opponent.
+But the plan has caused uproar in neighbouring countries, with China the most vocal opponent.
 It accused Japan of treating the ocean like its "private sewer."

-South Korea, however, has endorsed the plan, and has accused protesters of scaremongering.

-People who live in and around Fukushima are also not convinced that the treated water will be safe and many fishermen in the country fear that the release will affect their livelihoods.
+In response to Tuesday's announcement, Hong Kong said it would "immediately activate" import curbs on some Japanese food products.

-Both South Korea and China have banned fish imports from around Fukushima.
+Both South Korea and China have already banned fish imports from around Fukushima.

+South Korea's government, however, has endorsed the plan, and has accused protesters of scaremongering.